 what you can expect when you have a clinic appointment.

 * These material(s) are also available in other languages.

 Visit our Health Information section and find dedicated resources to help you understand your condition.
 Find the information you're looking for.

-Under the direction of the medical director, our certified hyperbaric technologists, respiratory therapist and nurses will provide your hyperbaric treatment.
+Under the direction of the medical director, our Certified Hyperbaric Technologist® (CHT®)and Registered Respiratory Therapist will provide your hyperbaric treatment.
 The medical director and all staff physicians are from the Department of Anesthesia.